 Camcorder Check-Out Information and Equipment Help

-Students may check out camcorder equipment from the window at THMA 209 Monday through Friday from 2:00 PM until 5:00 PM.
+Students may check out camcorder equipment from THMA 209 Monday, Wednesday, Thursday and Friday from 2:00 PM until 5:00 PM.
 Please arrive at least fifteen minutes before closing when checking out or returning equipment in order to give us time to process your check out or check in.
 Camcorders may be checked out for a one week period.The School of Education Assessment Coordinator, Roy Dunlap, is available at THMA 281 Monday through Friday from 8:00 AM until 5:00 PM (excluding 12:00 PM to 1:00 PM for lunch) to answer questions regarding PACT, PACT filming, exporting or camcorder operation.
 You may also reach Roy by e-mail at firstname.lastname@example.org or by phone at 530-898-4472.
 Roy is also available to help with equipment checkout if a staff member at THMA 209 is not present during normal pick up hours.

 - Overview (doc) — A brief overview of PACT.